HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 6. Each PanDA job fetches a serial number from PanDA and converts it to the corresponding hyperparameter point by checking with iDDS.
 7. Once the hyperparameter point is evaluated using the Evaluation container, the loss is registered to iDDS.
 8. The PanDA job fetches another serial number and evaluates the corresponding hyperparameter point if wall-time is still available.
 9. When the number of unprocessed hyperparameter points goes below a threshold, iDDS automatically generates new hyperparameter points.
-This step will continue until:
+Steps 3-9 will be iterated until:

     a.
 The total number of hyperparameter points reaches max_points.
 This parameter can be defined in the request.
     b.
 The Steering container / pre-defined method fails or returns [].